pieterberg/Smartie-Sorter/sorting.md

 ## 2. Operating Modes

-There are three different properties that control the sorting behaviour of the Smartie Sorter 3000, namely:
+There are three different operating properties that control the sorting behaviour of the Smartie Sorter 3000, namely:

 - `SORTING_STATE`
 - `CHOCOLATE_MODE`
 - `SORTING_MODE`

-Each of these properties have two different possible states that the Smartie Sorter 3000 can be in at any given time.
-Section 2.1 provides more information about the different states while Section 2.2 provides the default values for each property.
+Each of these properties have two different possible values that they can have at any given time.
+Section 2.1 provides more information about the different values that the operating properties can have while Section 2.2 provides the default values for each operating property.

 ### 2.1.
 Enumerated Values